Would you like to save some money? I know I do... I am constantly looking for ways to save some money on art supplies. Today is no different!

-This time I am bringing you 6 DIY Texture Paste Recipes (aka molding paste or modeling paste) that you can prepare at home for any of your mixed media projects.
+Hello my enchanting friends!
+I am excited to share with you my favorite texture paste recipe of my all time.
+In fact, I am going to show you how to make a total of 7 DIY Texture Paste Recipes (aka molding paste or modeling paste) right at home for any of your mixed media projects.

 *Keep in mind that some artists have better luck with some modeling paste recipes than others, therefore, if you tried one and didn't like it, then try a different one!
 Each one has it's pros and cons.